 Can we do anything about it?
 I have wondered long and hard about this.
 It is almost like trying to figure out if you can reverse the decline of society or civilizations.
 Must the Board go this way?The Decline…

 The answer the question “why is this place a shitshow?” is “it has to be a shitshow, and it will probably become a shitshow in pretty predictable cycles” because this is human nature at work.

 There are, however, solutions.
-Several of them were offered in that thread; but yes, it requires changing the software this board runs on.
-R. Elisabeth Cornwell discusses the solution that the Richard Dawkins Foundation uses on their website in the video, and their terms and conditions are posted here.
+Several of them were offered in that thread; but yes, they required changing the software the board ran on.
+R. Elisabeth Cornwell discusses the solution that the Richard Dawkins Foundation used on their website in the video above, and in their terms and conditions:

 Terms and Conditions

 PURPOSE, DISCLAIMER AND CONDITIONS OF USE